-Indoor positioning systems can be classified according to the used position estimation technique (eg., triangulation, scene analysis, proximity), the applied wireless technology (eg., Wi-Fi, Bluetooth, RFID, UWB), or the performance metrics (eg., accuracy, scalability, complexity, cost) [1].
+Indoor positioning systems can be classified according to the used position estimation technique (eg., triangulation, scene analysis, proximity), the applied wireless technology (eg., Wi-Fi, Bluetooth, RFID, UWB), or the performance metrics (eg., accuracy, scalability, complexity, cost) [2].
 Since our iParking system utilizes Wi-Fi signal fingerprint methods, we focus our overview on Wi-Fi and scene analysis based indoor positioning systems.
 In scene analysis algorithms, the fingerprints of a scene must be collected first (off-line phase) and the location of the mobile device is estimated in the second phase (online phase) by matching the measurements with the closest a priori location fingerprints.
-For finding the best match(es) several pattern recognition techniques exist, like probabilistic methods, K-nearest-neighbor (KNN), neural networks, support vector machine (SVM), etc.
+For finding the best match(es) several pattern recognition techniques exist, like probabilistic methods, K-nearest-neighbor (KNN), neural networks, support vector machine (SVM), etc. [3].

-The first published in-building user location and tracking system was RADAR [2].
+The first published in-building user location and tracking system was RADAR [4, 5].
 The authors proposed an approach based on empirical measurements and signal propagation model to upload the fingerprint database with received signal strength (RSS) values.
 In order to find the best matching RSS value measured by the user, the KNN algorithm is applied.
-The RADAR system's accuracy is around 2-3m.
-Its enhanced version [3] was extended with a Viterbi-like algorithm, resulting that in 50% of the cases the accuracy was 2.37-2.65m, while its 90 percentile was 5.93-5.97m.